jpass23/Categoria/README.md

 # Categoria
-This was a project I did for [@appteamcarolina](https://github.com/appteamcarolina) with a classmate of mine.
+This was a project I did for [@appteamcarolina](https://github.com/appteamcarolina) with a classmate of mine, [@eneseroglu](https://github.com/eneseroglu).
 It is a trivia game where the user gets 5 questions in a category of their choice.

 ## Screenshots:
 <div align=left>